ahgencer/ocitree/docs/INSTALL.md

 ## Building from source

+> **Note**: These instructions are for building *ahgencer/silverblue*.
+To build *ahgencer/kinoite* instead, simply
+> replace every occurrence of `silverblue` with `kinoite`.

 To build *ahgencer/silverblue* from source, first install `podman` (which is pre-installed on Fedora Silverblue).

+1. Change into the `src/` directory:

+       # cd src/

-1. Build the image normally, like any other Podman image:
+2. Build the image normally, like any other Podman image:

-       # podman build -t silverblue src/
+       # podman build -t silverblue -f Silverblue.containerfile

-2. You can check the built image with:
+3. You can check the built image with:

        # podman images

-3. Next, push the image onto any container registry (such as [Docker Hub](https://hub.docker.com/) or [Quay.io](https://quay.io/)):
+4. Next, push the image onto any container registry (such as [Docker Hub](https://hub.docker.com/) or [Quay.io](https://quay.io/)):

        # podman push silverblue <REGISTRY>

    Where `REGISTRY` is the URL to your container registry.

-4. Afterwards, you can rebase onto your newly-built image with:
+5. Afterwards, you can rebase onto your newly-built image with:

        $ rpm-ostree rebase ostree-unverified-registry:<REGISTRY>